-Yes.
-The American Express Gold Card does have car rental insurance.
-American Express Gold Card car rental insurance covers eligible cardholders, their spouses, and any authorized drivers for rentals up to 30 consecutive days charged to the Amex Gold Card.
+Yes, the Amex Gold card does have rental car insurance.
 The benefit provides reimbursement for damages resulting from collision or theft of a rental vehicle, up to $50,000 or the actual cash value of the vehicle, whichever is less.
 To be eligible for this coverage, the cardholder must decline the rental agency’s car rental insurance plan.

 On that note, American Express does offer its own primary car rental insurance through its Premium Car Rental Protection program.
 You’re covered for up to 42 consecutive days when you enroll and pay a flat rate per rental vehicle.

-Amex Premium Car Rental Protection is a paid flat-rate rental car insurance policy that provides up to $100,000 in coverage for stolen or damaged rental cars.
+Amex Premium Car Rental Protection is a paid flat-rate rental car insurance policy that provides Amex cardholders with up to $100,000 in coverage for stolen or damaged rental cars.
 It covers rentals of up to 42 consecutive days.
 The policy makes Amex a primary provider.
 In other words, policyholders can go to Amex first after a rental car gets damaged or stolen.
 That means they don’t have to rely on a personal auto insurance policy.… read full answer

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.